HabitatFramework/UserGuide/interface/interface.rst

 	Main window - IHS Tab

+.. topic:: Topic title

+	Topic body text
+	spread over several
+	lines

+Category
+	Drop-down list of broad habitats used to filter the ‘Habitat’ drop-down list to relevant IHS codes.
+The entries in this field correspond to the first 2 characters of the IHS Habitat code.

+NVC
-* ‘Category’ and ‘NVC’ drop-down lists are used to filter the ‘Habitat’ drop-down list to relevant IHS codes.
-The entries in these fields are not saved to the database.
+	Drop-down list of National Vegetation Classification (NVC) types used to filter the ‘Habitat’ drop-down list to relevant IHS codes.
+The entries in this field are not saved to the database.

-* The drop-down lists in the IHS Matrix, IHS Formation, IHS Management and IHS Complex boxes allow users to define the habitat according to the SERC IHS guidelines.
+IHS Matrix / IHS Formation / IHS Management / IHS Complex
+	Drop-down lists allowing users to refine the habitat definition by adding 'multiplex' codes according to the guidelines of IHS.

+IHS Summary
-* ‘IHS Summary’ is automatically generated based upon the options selected from the preceding drop-down lists.
+	This field is automatically generated based upon the options selected from the preceding IHS drop-down lists.

-* ‘Legacy Habitat’ is the pre-IHS habitat code.
+Legacy Habitat
+	[Read only].
+Displays the primary 'pre-IHS' habitat code (if present).

 .. _details_tab: